doubleRedHung/GIC/README.md

+# GIC

+Code for the paper:

-Hung, H., Huang, S. Y., and Ing, C. K. (2020).
+"Hung, H., Huang, S. Y., and Ing, C. K. (2020).
 A generalized information criterion for high-dimensional PCA rank selection.
-Submitted.
+Submitted."